Specifying and Computing Causes for Query Answers in Databases via Database Repairs and Repair Programs: Attribute-Based Causes

-The three $R$-tuples in $D$ are actual causes, but clearly the value $a_3$ for the first attribute of $R$ is what matters in them, because it enables the join, e.g. $D \models S(a_3) \wedge R(a_3,a_1)$.
-This is only indirectly captured through the occurrence of different values accompanying $a_3$ in the second attribute of $R$-tuples as causes for $\mc{Q}$.
+The three $\R$-tuples in $D$ are actual causes, but clearly the value $s_3$ for the first attribute of $R$ is what matters in them, because it enables the join, e.g. $D \models \St(s_3) \wedge \R(s_3,s_1)$.
+This is only indirectly captured through the occurrence of different values accompanying $s_3$ in the second attribute of $\R$-tuples as causes for $\mc{Q}$. \ Now, consider the instance